badmrfrosty/OpenSMTPD-book/src/chapters/3000_logging_tracing_reporting_statistics.md

 There are multiple tracing subsystems in OpenSMTPD that can help understand about anything that is happening inside the software, from sessions to the scheduling of envelopes and their writing to a disk.

-Some of the tracing susbsystems are really low-level and meant to be read by developers, like the _imsg_, _mproc_ or _io_ traces which respectively trace all of the inter-process communication, the packets used in inter-process communication and pretty much all of data input/output occuring in the daemon.
+Some of the tracing subsystems are really low-level and meant to be read by developers, like the _imsg_, _mproc_ or _io_ traces which respectively trace all of the inter-process communication, the packets used in inter-process communication and pretty much all of data input/output occurring in the daemon.
 Others, like _smtp_, _mta_, _expand_, _lookup_ or _rules_ are used by both developers and users,
 tracing respectively the content of incoming and outgoing sessions, the expansion of aliases, the lookup of values in tables or the ruleset matching.